NETGEAR today unveils its latest travel router, the Nighthawk 5G M7 Hotspot with eSIM (model MH7150).

 Unlocked, Dual-band Wi-Fi 7

-For the eSIM marketplace to work, needless to say, the new M7 must be unlocked, which is its most significant advantage over the M7 Pro—the older model is tied to AT&T or Verizon.
+For the eSIM marketplace to work, needless to say, the new M7 must be unlocked, which is its most significant advantage over the M7 Pro—the older model is tied to AT&T.

 On the downside, the M7 features a lower tier in Wi-Fi 7 compared to the previous model.
 It’s a dual-band router with a combined bandwidth of only 3600Mbps, similar to the case of the ASUS RT-BE58 Go, TP-Link TL-WR3602BE, or the GL.iNet Slate 7.
 For a travel router, though, that’s plenty, plus the M7 Pro is a pseudo tri-band router since you can use only either the 5GHz or the 6GHz at a time.